Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/piggy-bank/preparing.rst

 Preparation
 ===========

-Before you start, make sure you create an account at your favourite cloud provider to set up your instance.
+Before you start, make sure you create an account on your favourite cloud provider to set up your instance.

 You are now ready to select an instance on the cloud provider that matches the following requirements to run a testnet node: